Advising Center Resources and Registration

 We hope to make your transfer to MSU Billings as smooth as possible.
 As a transfer student, we encourage you to visit with an academic advisor to learn how your credits transfer and begin developing a plan of study.
 The first step in the transcript evaluation process is to apply for admission.
 In that process, you will need to provide copies of transcripts of all previous college level work.
 Once your application for admission has been processed and copies of transcripts received, we will be able to evaluate your credits to determine how your previous coursework would apply toward a program here at MSUB.
 Although we maintain course equivalency guides for all Montana colleges and universities, it is helpful if transfer students can provide catalogs with course descriptions for coursework completed at out-of-state institutions.

-Additional information on MSU Billings transfer credits practices for undergraduate students can be located in the undergraduate catalog.
+Additional information on MSU Billings transfer credits practices for undergraduate students is available in the undergraduate catalog.

 Additional information on MSU Billings transfer credit practices for graduate students is available in the graduate catalog.

 If you are a current MSU Billings student or are returning after having taken some time off, we require you to meet with your advisor.
 We can assist you with planning course registration, reviewing changes in your degree program, and, if changing majors, examining your transcripts.

 Montana State University Billings offers various Masters degrees.
 For current information regarding graduate programs and degrees, visit the Graduate Studies & Research web site.
 Catalogs are available through the Office of Graduate Studies and Research, McMullen 200, 657-2238.

 Academic advising for graduate students is done in the College of the student's graduate program.
 Initial advising is through the Office of Graduate Studies and Research with subsequent assignment to a permanent faculty advisor.
 The faculty advisor assists the student with the development of a plan of study and guidance in completing the requirements for the chosen degree program.
 Further information can be obtained by contacting the Office of Graduate Studies and Research, McMullen 200, 406 657-2238.